dennisbrookner/music/README.md

 ```
 EbM7 chord: Eb G Bb D
 ```
-The transpose method only supports values between 1 and 11 (inclusive).
+The transpose method supports values between -11 and 11 (inclusive).
 Additionally, the transpose method will always give back the same type of chord.
 Future functionality may support a "Key" class that can intelligently change chord type along with transposition.